 General liability insurance for Louisiana contractors

 General liability insurance is required for licensed general contractors in Louisiana.
-This coverage can help cover expenses for anyone, excluding employees, who is injured during a project or if there is any damage to property that doesn’t belong to you.
+This coverage can help cover expenses for non-employees injured during a project or if there is any damage to property that doesn’t belong to you.

 Residential contractors are required to have a minimum of $100,000 in coverage, mold contractors must have $50,000 and home improvement contractors must also have $100,000.

 Workers’ Compensation insurance

-Residential, mold and home improvement contractors must submit certificates of insurance proving workers’ compensation insurance coverage in compliance with Title 23 of the Louisiana Revised Statutes of 1950.
-This ensures employees are covered if they are hurt, become sick or die on the job.
+Residential, mold and home improvement contractors must submit certificates of insurance proving Louisiana workers’ compensation insurance coverage in compliance with state law.
+This ensures employees are covered if they become ill or get injured on the job.